Click here for COVID-19 updates as they relate to our services.

-Leasing can be an excellent option, a flexible and convenient tool that provides options as your business grows.
-Call your Farm Credit loan officer today to find out if a loan or a lease is right for your business.
+Leasing can be an excellent financing option, it is a convenient tool that provides flexibility as your business grows.
+Call 1-800-919-3276 (FARM) today to find out if a loan or a lease is right for your business.

-Sometimes the advantages to leasing outweigh the benefits of buying property outright, and there are many reasons you may want to consider a lease with Farm Credit of the Virginias.
+Sometimes the advantages to leasing outweigh the benefits of buying property outright, and there are many reasons you may want to consider a lease with Farm Credit.

 Acquiring new equipment almost always creates a drain on working capital, but leasing requires the fewest available funds.